Helping Education Job Announcement

 The primary responsibilities for Program Trainers and Coaches include:

-- Facilitating engaging and informative training opportunities in several of Helps Education Fund’s evidence-based literacy and/or mathematics programs
+- Facilitating engaging and informative training opportunities in several of Helping Education’s evidence-based literacy and/or mathematics programs

 - Providing high-quality coaching by using evidence-based practices